-In all cases, notices shall be sent to parents proof to the time of picture-taking appointments, and provide approval may be required by the principal at his discretion.
+In all cases, notices shall be sent to parents prior to the time of picture-taking appointments, and parents' approval may be required by the principal at his discretion.

-Time involving school personnel shall be kept to a manimum.
+Time involving school personnel shall be kept to a minimum.

-To prevent the exchange of pictures by students betof parents have had opportunity to consider their purchase, the pictures shall be placed in sealed envelopes for delivery to the parents by pupils.
+To prevent the exchange of pictures by students before parents have had opportunity to consider their purchase, the pictures shall be placed in sealed envelopes for delivery to the parents by pupils.

-By message on the envelope or by other written not.ce, parents shall be clearly informed that the purchase of pictures is optional and not compulsory.
+By message on the envelope or by other written notice, parents shall be clearly informed that the purchase of pictures is optional and not compulsory.
 In no case shall any pressure be brought upon the students or parents to purchase pictures.

-6.13.10.
+6.13.9.
 Employment and Age Certificates

-The principal of each school shall have the dejegated authority to issue employment and age certificates in accordance with State Board Regulation 6A-1.97.
+The principal of each school shall have the delegated authority to issue employment and age certificates in accordance with State Board Regulation 6A-1.97.